wbsdty331/TikiOne-steam-Cleaner-Plus/README.md

 To build the project:

-* Click File->Import, And Selcect "Existing Projects into workspace",Click "next"
+* Click File->Import, And Selcect "Existing Projects into workspace".
 * Select the Project Folder And Continue.
 * dependencies should be automatically loaded  from the ``./src/`` folder.

 Now,You can now build and run the project.

-Notice: Move "conf" folder with jar!
+**Notice: Move "conf" folder with jar!**

 ## Author
 * Original Author: Jonathan Lermitage (<jonathan.lermitage@gmail.com>)